phorward/libphorward/README.md

 The following example program defines a simple expressional language, runs a parser on it and prints the generated abstract syntax tree.

-It can easily be compiled with: `cc -o example example.c -lphorward`
+It can easily be compiled with:

+    $ cc -o example example.c -lphorward

 Furthermore, the toolkit comes with a command-line tool serving testing and prototyping facilities.
 The following command call yields in an